Born: May 22, 1959

 Ms. Vidya Das’s persistent and painstaking efforts have encouraged around 5000 tribal women of 200 villages, across 5 districts to organize groups to address issues of discrimination, exploitation, corruption and violation of basic human rights.
 Her efforts to create awareness on the governmental programs and services available to the people have led to women demanding accountability of the schemes.

 A strong line of leadership within the village community has been created.
-The villages are made self reliant with the application of capacity building, sustainable and low cost technologies, market linkages.
+The villages are made self reliant with the application of capacity building, sustainable and low cost technologies and market linkages.

 For over twenty five years Ms. Vidhya Das has directed her energy and efforts so as to enable the tribal and rural women and folks to attain better life and livelihood with dignity.